Make Science Exciting with These Plant Activities for Your Preschoolers

 Use little peat pots or containers from your recycling bin to plant seeds with your kids.
 Let kids use a spray bottle to keep the soil moist.
 Spray bottles are exciting for kids, so they make a fun fine motor activity.

-Encourage kids to observe their plant and record their observations.
+Place the pots in a sunny window and encourage kids to observe their plants and record their observations.

 Observe Sprouts in a Plastic Sandwich Bag

-Fold a paper towel into a small square and spray it with water until it is moist.
+Fold a paper towel into a small square and spray it with water until moist.
 Place a couple of seeds on top of the towel and place them in a plastic bag.
-Hang them in a window or from a clothesline, and kids can observe the changes.
+Hang them in a sunny window or from a clothesline, and watch for the seeds to sprout.
+Encourage your kids to observe and document the changes.

 Plant a Seed in a Bag

-I found some little plastic bags in my supply closet and found that they were perfect for plant observation activities.
-Spoon a little potting mix into the bag and then poke a seed into the soil.
-Ensure that the seed is at the front of the bag so that kids can see all the action.
+I found some little plastic bags in my supply closet, and they were perfect for plant observation activities.
+Spoon a little potting mix into the bag, and then poke a seed into the soil.
+Ensure that the little seed is at the front of the bag so your young kids can see all the action.

 Hang the open bag in a window where it is easy for little ones to observe it.
-You can add water as needed with a pipette.
+Use a pipette to add water as needed.

 Parts of a Plant

-After your little plant-in-a-bag starts growing, you can use it to talk about the different parts of a plant.
+After your little plant-in-a-bag starts growing, you have the perfect way to talk about the different parts of the plant.
 Kids can identify the roots, stems, and leaves.

-You can also let kids examine your plants before planting them in your garden or an outdoor learning environment.
+You can also let kids examine your new plants before planting them in your garden or an outdoor learning environment.
 This little tomato plant already has some blossoms on it.
+Show them different types of plants so that they can compare them.

 Sometimes when you buy plants at the nursery, you will find multiple plants in a single pot.
 I carefully pulled a couple of the bonus zucchini plants out so that kids could examine the roots and all.